jaredwray/cacheable/packages/file-entry-cache/README.md

 - `constructor(options?: FileEntryCacheOptions)` - Creates a new instance of the `FileEntryCache` class
 - `getHash(buffer: Buffer): string` - Gets the hash of a buffer used for checksums
+- `createKey(filePath: string): string` - Gets the key for the file path.
+This is used to store the data in the cache

 # How to Contribute